openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-linux.md

    :description: Learn how to use a prebuilt Docker image or create an image
                  manually to install OpenVINO™ Runtime on Linux and Windows operating systems.

+This guide presents infromation on how to use a pre-built Docker image/create an image manually to install OpenVINO™ Runtime.

 Supported host operating systems for the Docker Base image:

 - Linux